bluefoxr/COINr/paper/paper.md

 # (note weights are input in data frames when calling new_coin() )
 coin <- Aggregate(coin, dset = "Normalised", f_ag = "a_amean")
 ```
 Both of these functions allow any other function to be passed to them, allowing more complex types of normalisation and aggregation.
 Here, we have simply used the "min-max" normalisation method (scaling indicators onto the $[0, 100]$ interval), and aggregated using the weighted arithmetic mean.
-Notice that these COINr functions take coins as inputs, but also have methods for data frames and "purses", among others.

 To see the results in a table form, we can call the `get_results()` function: